anywhichway/denodata/README.md

     - `count` - the position of the entry in the results after the initial search offset is applied
     - `totalCount` - the total number of entries in the results

 - `pattern` can be an array or an object.
-If it is an array, it is treated similar to a DenoKV key, except the pattern matching semantics below apply.
+If it is an array, it is treated similar to a DenoKV key, except additional pattern matching semantics below apply.
 If it is an object, it is converted into a collection of keys for matching against indexes.

 - If `pattern` is a POJO, the `cname` parameter can be used to treat it like a class.
+If `pattern` is an object and `cname` is not specified, the `cname` the `constructor.name` property of the object, unless it is a POJO, in which case a cross class search is conducted.

 - The key pattern matching semantics are as follows: